 It would be safe to say that Canadian bivalves have finally found their anchor on the Island of Manhattan, and will moor their ship again come November, 2019!

-You can always experience east and west Canadian bivalves at Docks Oyster Bar & Seafood Gril and other locations in New York and New Jersey.
+You can always experience east and west Canadian bivalves at Docks Oyster Bar & Seafood Gril and other locations in and surrounding New York City.

 I smell a Canadian Oyster map coming on!